-2.3.4 Conflict of Interest Guidelines for Panelists
+2.4.3.1 Conflict of Interest Guidelines for Panelists

 It is recognized that third-party providers may have a large number of employees in several countries serving numerous clients.
-In fact, there is possibility that the a number of Panelists may be very well known within the registry / registrar community and have provided professional services to a number of potential applicants.
+In fact, it is possible that a number of Panelists may be very well known within the registry / registrar community and have provided professional services to a number of potential applicants.

-To safeguard against the potential for inappropriate influence and ensure applications are evaluated in an objective and independent manner, ICANN has established detailed Conflicts of Interest guidelines and procedures that will be followed by the Evaluation Panelists.
+To safeguard against the potential for inappropriate influence and ensure applications are evaluated in an objective and independent manner, ICANN has established detailed Conflict of Interest guidelines and procedures that will be followed by the Evaluation Panelists.
 To help ensure that the guidelines are appropriately followed ICANN will:

-- Require each Evaluation Panelist (provider and individual) to acknowledge and document understanding of the Conflicts of Interest guidelines. - Identify and secure primary, secondary, and contingent third party providers for each of the evaluation panels highlighted in the Applicant Guidebook.

-In conjunction with the Evaluation Panelists, develop and implement a process to identify conflicts and re-assign applications as appropriate to secondary or contingent third party providers to perform the reviews.
+- Require each Evaluation Panelist (provider and individual) to acknowledge and document understanding of the Conflict of Interest guidelines. - Require each Evaluation Panelist to disclose all business relationships engaged in at any time during the past six months. - Where possible, identify and secure primary and backup providers for evaluation panels. - In conjunction with the Evaluation Panelists, develop and implement a process to identify conflicts and re-assign applications as appropriate to secondary or contingent third party providers to perform the reviews.

-Compliance Period -- All Evaluation Panelists must comply with the Conflicts of Interest guidelines beginning with the opening date of the pre-registration period and ending with the public announcement by ICANN of the final outcomes of all the applications from the Applicant in question.
+Compliance Period -- All Evaluation Panelists must comply with the Conflict of Interest guidelines beginning with the opening date of the Application Submission period and ending with the public announcement by ICANN of the final outcomes of all the applications from the Applicant in question.